robin-hartmann/MyFS/README.md

 - fuse (only available for UNIX systems)
 - pkg-config

-For running the functional tests, the following needs to be installed additionally:
+For running the tests, the following needs to be installed additionally:

 - [Node.js](https://nodejs.org) - JavaScript run-time environment